-- 1. Must have hard-surface flooring - 2.
-Must de distinct from the living area - 3.
-Must be provided in two-bedroom and larger Dwelling Units - 4.
-Have a window to the exterior or be open to the living room
+- 1. Must have hard-surface flooring

+- 2. Must de distinct from the living area

+- 3. Have a window to the exterior or be open to the living room
-5. The dining area must be appropriately sized for the intended household size and accommodate the following:

-- (a) Two-bedroom Dwelling Units: Table with four chairs - (b) Three-bedroom Dwelling Units: Table with six chairs - (c) Four-bedroom or larger Dwelling Units: Table with seven chairs - 6.
-Dining area exceptions:

-(a) An eat-in kitchen may be substituted for a dining area provided the kitchen can accommodate an appropriately sized table with chairs for the intended household size, plus two guests.

-(b) A 4'-0" long snack bar located on rear side of kitchen countertop may be used in lieu of designated dining room/area in one-bedroom Dwelling Units and Efficiency Units.
+- 4. The dining area must be appropriately sized for the intended household size and accommodate the following: - a) Efficiency and One-bedroom Dwelling Units: Table with two chairs - b) Two-bedroom Dwelling Units: Table with four chairs - c) Three-bedroom Dwelling Units: Table with six chairs - d) Four-bedroom or larger Dwelling Units: Table with seven chairs - 5.
+Dining area exceptions: - a) An eat-in kitchen may be substituted for a dining area provided the kitchen can accommodate an appropriately sized table with chairs for the intended household size, plus two guests. - b) A 4'-0" long snack bar located on rear side of kitchen countertop may be used in lieu of designated dining room/area in one-bedroom Dwelling Units and Efficiency Units.